edgedb/edgedb/docs/datamodel/eschema/index.rst

 Migrations
 ==========

 To apply a Schema to the database, the :eql:stmt:`CREATE MIGRATION` command must be used followed by :eql:stmt:`COMMIT MIGRATION`:

 .. code-block:: edgeql

+    START TRANSACTION;

     CREATE MIGRATION init TO eschema $$
         type User: